-The department will continue to support programs such as the Marchiselli Highway Improvement Program which provides funding assistance to local municipalities for approved projects.
-The Marchiselli program requires state and local governments to share in the cost of approved local projects.
-The projects are typically funded in shares of 80% Federal, 15% State and 5% Local.
+The department will continue to support programs such as the Marchiselli Highway Improvement Program which provide funding assitance to local municipalities for approved projects.
+The Marchiselli program reimburses a portion of the "Non-Federal" share (up to 75%) for approved projects.